 On returning to the Wireless Station my aim was to compose a new work that would mingle the site of Marconi’s original transmission (IOW) with site of its reception (Lizard).
 I began by listening again, eavesdropping on the local landscape and its changes.
 I extended my listening along the communication coast from the Serpentine factory at Church Cove to the secret WW2 tunnels at Porthcurno.
 I also started to introduce signals into the landscape, tapping out the dit-dit-dit of Marconi’s test signal on the architectural revenants of listening and transmission: the derelict Orlit and suffocated air shafts of the subterranean Royal Observer Corps early warning station, the Dry Tree Menhir (standing stone) surrounded by the Earth Satellite Station on Goonhilly Down.
 Tapping listens in, fathoming space and testing substance, it both confirms and questions presence: I am here, is someone there?

 The Wireless Station is on the very periphery of the terrestrial.
 There is of course absolutely no mobile signal.
 When the rain comes down and the fog comes in the horizon evaporates.
 At night everywhere disappears, the intermittent tinnitel hush of ocean and occasional creak of air offering only brief moments of location.
 I had originally intended to transmit from inside the Wireless Station, but decided that bringing the broadcast into the landscape would encourage interference and amplify the loss of signal The transmission started at 9pm with the scuffed silence of the record disappearing unheard into the landscape.
 As silence revolved on the turntable, the crepuscular beam of the Lizard Lighthouse started to rotate, automatically announcing the end of daylight and approach of nightfall.
-Broadcasting at night immersed the transmission in the atmospheric weather of radio.
-The signal lost to the landscape and the night falling upon it.
+Broadcasting at night immersed the transmission in the atmospheric weather of radio: a signal lost to the landscape and the static of night falling upon it.